Windows 10 slow boot after update or power outage? Lets fix it

-In addition, disable Linux terminal from turn windows features on or off.
+In addition, disable the Linux terminal from turn windows features on or off.

-Run system file checker utility that helps scan and replace correct system files that probably causing system slow down or long boot time.
+Run system file checker utility that helps scan and replace correct system files that probably cause system slow down or long boot time.

 Again if you are using a mechanical hard drive and want to improve your computer’s boot time, switching to an SSD is a good choice.